bklieger-groq/g1/README.md

 ### Examples

 > [!IMPORTANT]
 > g1 is not perfect, but it can perform significantly better than LLMs out-of-the-box.
 From initial testing, g1 accurately solves simple logic problems 60-80% of the time that usually stump LLMs.
+However, accuracy has yet to be formally evaluated.
 See examples below.

 ##### How many Rs are in strawberry?